GameWisp/GameWisp-Singularity-Examples/examples/SocketIO-client-app/README.md

 ## Example Description

-This is a simple single page application that uses Socket.io-client and CryptoJS in the browser to communicate with GameWisp's Singularity API.
+This is a simple single page application that uses Socket.io-client in the browser to communicate with GameWisp's Singularity API.
+This is an extremely simplement implementation and is intended only to showcase the basics of interacting with the API using WebSockets, as opposed to being a full-fledged example.

-It is recommend to review the Singularity API in the root of this project to understand how the API works.
+It is recommended to [review the documentation](https://gamewisp.readme.io/docs/quick-start) to get a better idea of how Singularity works.

 For a server-side example, see SocketIO-server-app in the examples folder of this project.
 For a more robust example, check out the Twitch-bot example.